 Allow me explain motivation spikes.
-What are these spikes.
-Why they have such a massive impact on who we are what we do.
-Why are we driven by these spikes and how can we cultivate it's power to be more productive?
+What are these spikes?
+Why they have such a massive impact on our ability to finish things that we start?
+Why are we driven by these spikes and how can we cultivate its power to be more productive?

 By motivation spikes I mean the desire to work on something.
-Anything from your day job to a side project or workout or even taking a dump.
-Why do we do anything?
-In simple terms its either because you have to or because you want to.
-If we take out the "have to" from the equation what we're left with is the pattern of Motivation spikes.
+Anything from your day job to a side project, a workout to feeding your cat etc. Why do we do anything?
+In simple terms its either because we "have to" or because we "want to".
+If we take out the "have to" factor out from the equation what we're left with is the pattern of motivation spikes.